LaurentRDC/npstreams/docs/source/making_your_own.rst

     .. autofunction:: ireduce_ufunc

+The non-generator version is also availabl:

+    .. autofunction:: reduce_ufunc

 Note that while all NumPy ufuncs have a :meth:`reduce` method, not all of them are useful.
 This is why :func:`ireduce_ufunc` will only work with **binary** ufuncs, most of which are listed below.